hcavarsan/slack-opsgenie-bot/README.md

 Create OpsGenie alerts directly from Slack using a simple slash command.
 This integration allows teams to quickly create incidents through Slack.

+## Why This Bot?

+This bot addresses a key limitation in OpsGenie's native Slack integration: the requirement for individual OpsGenie user accounts.
+Using a single service account, any Slack user can create incidents while the bot handles the automatic capture of user context, channel details, and team information.
+This reduces license costs and simplifies access management without sacrificing incident tracking capabilities.

 ## Required Environment Variables

 You'll need to gather these credentials in the setup process: